 - High-quality PD for teachers is as effective for improving pupil outcomes as having a teacher with a decade’s experience in the classroom.

-- Quality PD programmes have a greater impact on pupil outcomes than other measures such as performance- related teacher pay or increasing the length of the school day.
+- Quality PD programs have a greater impact on pupil outcomes than other measures such as performance- related teacher pay or increasing the length of the school day.

 - Increasing the availability of high-quality PD is likely to improve acute teacher retention problems, particularly for early-career teachers (we will look at retention in a moment).

-- PD programmes are more effective if they receive sustained support from school leaders and can adapt to high staff turnover and teacher workload.
+- PD programs are more effective if they receive sustained support from school leaders and can adapt to high staff turnover and teacher workload.